Menu

 3. Voilà!
 Marvel at your list of prospective medical schools.

-If you’ve got the GAMSAT® score to match that charismatic grin, it’s time to shape up for the interview…
+If you’ve got a great GAMSAT® score, it’s time to prepare for the medical school interview

 Check out our GAMSAT To Med School Podcast for tips & tricks about applying to medical school, the GAMSAT® exam, and life at med school.